rohanwanchoo123/docs/content/en/docs/appstore/use-content/modules/teamcenter-extension.md

 ### 1.3 Pre-requisites {#prerequisities}

-You must use Teamcenter Extension with a Studio Pro version between 10.6.5 to 10.8.
-Mendix recommends using Studio Pro version [10.6.7](/releasenotes/studio-pro/10.6/#1067), as it is the medium-term support (MTS) version.
+To use the Teamcenter Extension, the minimum version of Mendix Studio Pro required is 10.6.5.
+* If your Studio Pro version falls between 10.6.5 and 10.7, please utilize Teamcenter Extension V 1.0.0
+* If your version is 10.12 or higher, please use Teamcenter Extension V 2.0.0
+* Teamcenter Extension cannot be used if you are using versions 10.8 - 10.11.
+In such cases, a possible workaround is to use the Extension in the recommended versions of Studio Pro first, create necessary artefacts and then import them into your version.

 ### 1.4 Dependencies

 You must have these Marketplace modules installed: